ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/health-tool.md

 Download a directory containing all FHIR specification definition files.
 You can download a preferred standard implementation guide from the [FHIR Implementation Guide registry](https://fhir.org/guides/registry/).

 >**Note:** It is recommended to use a Standard for Trial Use (STU) or higher release level of the implementation guides.
-Make sure that the downloaded specification archive has the StructureDefinition, ValueSet, and CodeSystem files for the Implementation Guide (IG) resources when extracted.
+Make sure that the downloaded specification archive has the `StructureDefinition`, `ValueSet`, and `CodeSystem` files for the Implementation Guide (IG) resources when extracted.

 ## Install the tool